PubInv/Biochar-Toilet/README.md

 such as geology, the lack of density in farming communities made of small land holdings, a lack of capital, and a lack of social and political organization able to dig the trenches and lay pipes efficiently.

-Reducing a typical human stool to biochar given an energy input of about 600 kilojoules (see detailed analysis in referenced spreadsheet).
+Reducing a typical human stool to biochar requires an energy input of about 600 kilojoules (see detailed analysis in referenced spreadsheet).
-Even for the poorest people, the cost of this electricity is quite low---less than one use cent.
+Even for the poorest people, the cost of this electricity is quite low---less than one US cent \$0.01USD.
 One kilowatt hour is 3.6 MJ (megajoules).
 Expensive electrical power around the world is $0.45/kWh is $0.075 USD--or less than eight cents.
 Even if our toilet is inefficient, it seems possible to make toilet whose operating cost is affordable for the poorest persons, at $27.375 per year (this cost does not include the capital costs of the toilet.)

 Biochar can be used a fuel or a garden amendment.
-Note, however, that human stools are so small that this is not an meaninful approach for carbon sequestration.
+Note, however, that human stools are so small (128 grams nominally) that this is not an meaninful approach for carbon sequestration.

 # Initial Design Idea